BenjaminJPalmer/air-website-tests/README.md

 ## TODO

-* Add better wait functionality to reduce flakiness (currently has time.sleep() waits)
-* Improve screenshot functionality to `--save-screenshot` is not required
+* Improve screenshot functionality so `--save-screenshot` is not required
 * Add more test cases as required